Student Financial Services - Financial Policies/Costs

 Whitworth University is an independent institution, and, like most such institutions, it receives minimal support from public funds.
 Each student is charged tuition and fees that cover approximately three-fourths of what it costs the university to provide its services.
 The balance of these costs is met by income from the endowment and by gifts from trustees, alumni and other friends of the university.
 All details for payment of current charges must be finalized and a financial agreement signed before students begin classes.
 Payment in full is due at the beginning of each semester.
 Students and their parents may also choose to use the monthly payment option that spreads payments over a four-month period each semester (August-November for fall, February-May for spring).

-A full-time academic courseload is 12 to 16 semester credits in the fall and spring semesters and three to five semester credits in Jan Term.
-All matriculated day students will be charged a flat $325 fee for credits taken in Jan Term.
+A full-time academic courseload is 12 to 16 semester credits in the fall and spring semesters.
+Academic credits over 16 will be considered overload and subject to an additional fee.
+Students will have one week after the start of the term to drop overload credits for a 100% refund.
+All matriculated day students will be charged a flat $325 fee for credits taken in Jan Term for 1-5 maximum credits.

-Room-and-meal charges do not cover regular university vacation periods.
+Room-and-meal charges do not cover regular university vacation periods in fall break, Christmas break and spring break.
 In addition, only students registered for on-campus classes may utilize room and meals during Jan Term.
 The above rate provides for a double room and 21 meals per week.
 Several other meals-per-term plans are available.
 Students in private rooms pay approximately 36 percent additional room rent.

 Additional expenses for books, supplies, personal items and transportation will vary with each student and are a necessary consideration when planning total costs.
 Since financial aid disbursements will arrive after the term has begun, they should not be included in a student's plan for initial expenses.